Ashley Null

 John Ashley Null (born 1960 or 1961) is an American theologian and Anglican bishop.
 As an academic, he is best known for his research on the theology of Thomas Cranmer, particularly Cranmer's doctrines of repentance and scripture, and his influence on the English Reformation.
 Null's capsule summary of Cranmer's doctrine of anthropology has been widely quoted: "What the heart loves, the will chooses, and the mind justifies."
 Null also works as a sports chaplain, counseling Olympic and other elite athletes.
 Ordained in the Episcopal Church, he was canon theologian in the Diocese of Western Kansas but maintained close ties to the Anglican realignment movement as a theological adviser to the Anglican Church in North America (ACNA)'s Diocese of the Carolinas.
 He was also a canon theologian at St. Mark's Pro-Cathedral in Alexandria, Egypt and board chairman of the Alexandria School of Theology, both part of the Anglican Province of Alexandria.
 In 2025, Null was elected and consecrated as the second bishop of the Diocese of North Africa in the Province of Alexandria.

 Early life and education

 Null was born in Birmingham, Alabama, and raised in Salina, Kansas, where he grew up attending Christ Cathedral.
-After completing an undergraduate degree at Southern Methodist University, he received a master of divinity degree at Yale Divinity School.
+After completing a Bachelor's degree at Southern Methodist University, he received a Master of Divinity degree at Yale Divinity School.

 Null was ordained a deacon at Christ Cathedral, then served a curacy at Grace Church and Grace Church School in New York City, during which time he was ordained as a priest.
 He obtained his S.T.M. at Yale, then returned to Kansas, where he pastored St. Andrew's Episcopal Church in Liberal.
 After two years in Liberal, Null was awarded a Fulbright fellowship to study for a Ph.D. at Cambridge.
-He studied there under historian of Christianity Diarmaid MacCulloch.
+He studied there under Diarmaid MacCulloch, a historian of Christianity.
 He completed his Ph.D. in 1995 with a dissertation on "Thomas Cranmer's Doctrine of Repentance".